percona/pmm/docs/setting-up/client/postgresql.md

 - `<user name>`: The PostgreSQL PMM user
 - `<password>`: The PostgreSQL user credentials.

-The service name and service ID will be automatically chosen.
+The service name will be automatically chosen.

-Add instance with specified node and service name.
+Add instance with specified service name.

 ```sh
 pmm-admin add postgresql \